 Beginning in 1924, private companies contracted by the highway commission began removing the gravel deposits.
 The overlying sand and clay were removed so the underlying gravel could be mined.
 By the late 1980s, more than 26 million tons of sand and gravel had been removed.
 Most of the gravel was used on 23,400 miles of Missouri's secondary highways.

 After much of the gravel deposits had been exhausted, the state highway commission deeded 273 acres to the Missouri State Park Board in 1960.
-The new park was named Wakonda - a word taken from the Osage and Missouri Indian tongues meaning something consecrated, referring to the spiritual.
+The new park was named Wakonda - a word taken from the Osage and Missouri American Indian tongues meaning something consecrated, referring to the spiritual.
 In 1992, the Missouri Department of Natural Resources acquired an additional 777 acres from Central Stone Co.
 The natural and man-made features of the park have blended together to create a variety of recreation options.

 Lakes were not the only natural features created by the gravel excavations.
 During the early mining days, sand that was on top of the excavated gravel was piled in mounds.
 Seeds from nearby natural sand prairies blew onto the mounds creating a sand prairie.
 Later, channelization of the Mississippi and Missouri rivers destroyed most of these natural habitats, making Wakonda State Park's sand prairie a rare landscape in Missouri.
 Sand-loving plants such as sandgrass, sand dropseed and prairie sunflower flourish, along with rare plants including sand primrose, dotted beebalm and winged pigweed.
-Hiking and bicycling trails provide access to view the sand prairie, lakes and waterfowl.
+Hiking, bicycling and water trails provide access to view the sand prairie, lakes and waterfowl.

 Sand from the quarries also helped to create the state park system's largest natural sand swimming beach along Wakonda Lake.
 The 20,000-square-foot beach offers plenty of room to lounge in the sun or get in a game of sand volleyball.
-Snack machines are located near the beach.

 For overnight guests, a mix of basic, electric and sewer/electric/water campsites are available near Lake Boulder.
 Sewer/electric/water campsites are available along the shoreline of Wakonda Lake.
 Picnic areas and a playground also make the park a great place for family gatherings.